HouCoder/asrock-z370m-pro4-hackintosh/README-EN.md

 **2 Use FB Patcher to generate USB patch**

-After the USB port limit removal, reboot your computer, and follow this guide to make your own USB patch - [USB Port Patching](https://www.tonymacx86.com/threads/release-intel-fb-patcher-v1-6-5.254559/).
+After the USB port limit removal, reboot your computer and follow this guide to make your USB patch - [USB Port Patching](https://www.tonymacx86.com/threads/release-intel-fb-patcher-v1-6-5.254559/).

 **3 Store your USB patch file**

-Store your USB patch file in a secure place, it's your own patch file, you can't find it anywhere else.
+Store your USB patch file in a secure place, it's your patch file, you can't find it anywhere else.

 ### Intel Framebuffer Patching